How can PR support your SEO strategy?

-We can define search engine optimisation as a set of techniques and strategies aiming at improving your website authority online and your ranking on search engines.
-On the other hand, public relations aim at maintaining and promoting a positive brand image and at communicating the company messages to its different audiences.
+We can define search engine optimisation (SEO) as a set of techniques and strategies aiming at improving your website authority online and your ranking on search engines.
+On the other hand, public relations is aimed at maintaining and promoting a positive brand image and at communicating the companies messages to its different audiences.

 Although at first, it is difficult to see what SEO and PR have in common, they actually have a similar approach.
-They are both all about delivering the right message to the right audience.
+They are both all about building authority and recognition around your brand.

-When you create your SEO strategy, the first thing to define is your audience(s).
-You have probably heard of buyer’s personas.
-If you know who needs your product, you can produce the content that will be useful for them by providing the information they are looking for.
+When you create your SEO strategy, you first think about the type of content you're going produce for your target audience.
+It generally needs to be useful and authoritative.
+You want the readers to see that you know what you're talking about.
 You also want your website to become a source of reliable and relevant content in your industry.
-That’s why search engines favour websites that have many backlinks coming from other websites.
+That’s why search engines favour websites that have many backlinks coming from other relevant websites.
 It means your content is good enough to be recommended.

 Create your link building strategy

-You are organising an event?
+Are you organising an event?
 Launching a new product?
 Operating an important change in your business?
 It’s time to send a press release to the media that could be interested.
 If your story is relevant enough, journalists and bloggers will pick it up and write an article about it.
 Most of the time, the journalist or the blogger will include a link towards your website.
-If not, you can still ask him when thanking him.
-This is an efficient and simple way to get backlinks, not forgetting that you also increase your brand awareness.
+If not, you can still ask them when thanking them.
+This is an efficient and simple way to get backlinks, not forgetting that you also increase your brand awareness and trust.